Range Rover Sport review - MPG, CO2 and running costs

 Naturally, a V8 Range Rover Sport will be expensive to run, but the six-cylinder models won’t be far behind.
 Tyres, brakes, general servicing – this big SUV has a thirst for all of them and you should budget accordingly, because it’s certainly in another ballpark compared to similarly priced executive saloons.

 Insurance is another significant expense for the Range Rover Sport.
 It’s a premium, in-demand, highly sought-after machine that’s constructed from aluminium and trimmed to the highest standards: repairing it after an accident won’t be cheap, and insurance premiums reflect this.

 The Range Rover Sport remains an in-demand machine and, as such, it’s highly prized on the used market.
-Residual values reflect this, with an average of 55% of its original value retained over three years and 36,000 miles.
+Residual values reflect this, with an average of 55 per cent of its original value retained over three years and 36,000 miles.